himkwan01/Codepath_Globitek_CMS/README.md

    - [x] Validate that State codes contian only 2 uppercase characters
    - [x] Validate that first names and last names contiain only the whitelisted characters: A-Z, a-z, ', -, ,, ., and space.
 8. [x] Sanitize all dynamic output for HTML
+9. [x] Penetration Testing
+   - [x] Verify that all form text inputs are not vulnerable to SQLI attacks.
+   - [x] Verify that all URL query strings are not vulnerable to SQLI attacks.
+   - [x] Verify that all form text inputs are not vulnerable to XSS attacks.
+   - [x] Verify that all URL query strings are not vulnerable to XSS attacks.

 The following advanced user stories are optional: